neilghosh/neilghosh.github.io/_draft/2022-08-28-India-Community-Summit-2022.md.md

 Day 2 started with very inspiring keynotes from various members of Google Developer Relations and some of the community sessions who presented on some of the designated topics.
 End of the day there was a trip to the Thikse Monastery which was quite a bit of a climb but the place and the view of Ladakh from the top were definitely worth it.

-The day ended with musical performance of Toungue Drum by [Karthik Mani](https://www.instagram.com/karthikmani_drums/?hl=en) cultural programs by the Ladakh Art and Culture Group.
+The day ended with musical performance of Toungue Drum (which everyone in the audience got as a gift as well) by [Karthik Mani](https://www.instagram.com/karthikmani_drums/?hl=en) and cultural programs by the Ladakh Art and Culture Group.

+Day 3 continued with some of the breakout sessions for GDEs and remaining of the community sessions.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MDA4ODYxNzAsLTM5MTY5MzQ3OCwxNj
+eyJoaXN0b3J5IjpbLTEyMjE3MDg2ODQsLTM5MTY5MzQ3OCwxNj
 M4ODAzNTUxXX0=
 -->